|

 beginning in 2003, and it resulted in the first-of-its kind "release

 to rescue" for that particular laboratory.
-It was our hope
+We never

-that other laboratories would follow and take a chance on
+that other laboratories would follow suit and take a chance on

 rewarding their laboratory animals, as well as their animal care